 WHY DOESN’T 100% PURE ALOE VERA GEL EXIST?

-100% pure Aloe Vera gel is impossible to offer in a packaged product since it needs to contain at least some portion of preservatives and stabilizers or it would quickly spoil.
+100% pure Aloe Vera gel is impossible to offer in a packaged product that isn't frozen and/or refrigerated since it needs to contain at least some portion of preservatives and stabilizers or it would quickly spoil at room temperature and once opened.
 A key concept most people don’t understand is that aloe vera in its purest form (after processing) is actually a liquid/juice, not a gel!
 It requires a thickening agent to become a gel!

 People have been misled by cheap products containing green gels on their grocery store shelf (the green comes from food coloring).
 That is not how aloe looks coming out of the plant.
 Aloe, once the outer rind of the leaf is removed, is a clear to milky colored filet that is then ground up to form a fibrous pulp that is filtered to create a slightly milk juice.
 Check out the video on our Fresh Aloe Skin Care Page if you want to see what aloe actually looks like coming out of plants.
 If it is a gel product you are seeking, it then has to have thickeners added to get a gel consistency!